LaunchCodeEducation/aws-basics/content/s3/walkthrough/static-websites/react-static-website/_index.md

 ![Upload React Build Artifacts View](pictures/upload-build-artifacts.png?classes=border)

 {{% notice "green" Bonus %}}
 There are multiple ways that you can upload the build artifacts to this S3 bucket.
-I simply selected all files within the `orbit-report-artifacts` folder to drag and drop them inside.
+I simply selected all files within the `react-tic-tac-toe-build-artifacts` folder to drag and drop them inside.
 {{% /notice %}}

 Once you have added the files to be uploaded, scroll to the bottom of the page and click the `Upload` button.